Arithmetic genus inequalities with an application to sums of squares: A bound on Local squares

-In this section, we will assume that $K$ is the field of fractions of a complete discrete valuation ring $T$ of residue characteristic zero.
+In this section, we assume that $K$ is the field of fractions of a complete non-dyadic discrete valuation ring $T$.
+Let $k$ denote its residue field.
 Let $F/K$ be a function field in one variable.
-We let $\mc{L}(F) \subseteq F^\times$ denote the elements of $F$ that are squares in the completion of $F^w$ for every $w \in \Omega_T(F).$ Note that $\mathcal{L}(F)$ is a multiplicative group containing $F^{\times 2}$.
+Let $\mc{L}(F)$ denote the subgroup of $F^\times$ consisting of elements that are squares in the completion $F^w$ for every $\zz$-valuation $w$ on $F$.

-The point of this short section is to prove (en passant) the following theorem, taking advantage of our earlier topological/arithmetical studies of the dual graph of a regular model with normal crossings: